LewisPM/Projects-2024/Checkbook Balancing/README.md

 ## About:

 A checkbook balancing program.
-The program receives the following inputs via the console for all checks that were not recorded since the last checkbook balance:
+The program receives the following inputs via the console for all checks that were not cashed since the last checkbook balance:

 * _The number of each check (integer)_
 * _The amount of the check (double)_
 * _Whether the check was cashed or not (boolean)_

 Project parameters originate from an NYU Bridge Course assignment.